-Take your urban knowledge from classroom to boardroom
+Take your urban knowledge from the classroom to the boardroom

 The educational programmes at IHS are designed to equip students with the knowledge and the skills to become competent urban professionals.
-Many of our academic staff are still practicing in the field and their teaching material is made up of their real-life case studies.
-This learning context ensures that our students are experienced in applying theory learnt in the classroom to actual situations, so once they become graduates they have the practical skills that employers are looking for.
+Many of our academic staff are still practising in the field, and their teaching material is made up of their real-life case studies.
+This learning context ensures that our students are experienced in applying theory learnt in the classroom to actual situations.
+Once they become graduates, they have the practical skills that employers are looking for.

 Urban career opportunities in the Netherlands